Kansas City Malnutrition Lawyer

 At Fowler Pickert Eisenmenger Norfleet, we’ll conduct an investigation of the nursing home, collect medical records, and conduct eyewitness interviews.
 We’ll speak with your loved one and provide him or her peace of mind in this tough time.
 Elderly malnutrition is completely preventable.
 When the elderly suffer because of it, someone is responsible—and a nursing home that allows negligent care should be held accountable.

 Changes within the nursing home system begin with a single lawsuit.
 If your loved one is suffering from malnutrition, don’t hesitate to call us at (816) 832-4688.
 We’ll meet with you for a free case evaluation and discuss your situation in detail.
-Contact us over the phone, via email, or online today.
+Contact our Kansas City malnutrition lawyers over the phone, via email, or online today.